woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: Your birthday is tomorrow, isn't it?

 **Molly**: Well, maybe, just maybe, there will be a surprise.
-But first you have to smile.
-I just want to see one smile frome you.
+But first, you have to smile.
+I just want to see one smile from you.

-**Molly**: No smile, no surprise .
+**Molly**: No smile, no surprise.
 That's the deal.
 No smile, no surprise.
 If you want a surprise, then you've got to smile first.

-**Molly**: How you all doing?
+**Molly**: How are you all doing?
 Well, I'm glad you're feeling better because we have a little surprise for you today.
 It's Carl's birthday, and we have Popo the Clown to entertain you.
-And here he is -Popo the Clown.
+And here he is—Popo the Clown.

 **Philip**: Happy birthday, Carl.
 Happy birthday.
-All right everybody.
+All right, everybody.
 OK, Carl.
 It's your birthday.
 What's your wish?
 What would you like?

 **Philip**: Hmm?